 Note from Jennifer: Today, we have a guest post from Erica of Edible Attitudes.
 This 17-year-old has become my newest hero.
 She has battled severe symptoms brought on by chronic illness and is kicking them to the curb, one by one.

-Her story is so inspiring, I asked her to share her story at Healing Redefined and even gifted her book to one of my clients.
+Her story is so inspiring, I asked her to share her story at 20 something allergies and even gifted her book to one of my clients.

 Since I was an infant, I have dealt with health issues.